diush-xyz/diush/README.md

 ## methodology

-the following is a diagram detailing the thought process and concept behind the platform and its underlying system.
+the following is a diagram detailing the thought process & concept behind the platform and its underlying system.
 <br />
 <br />